The training data will consist of text snippets from sustainability reports, along with their

 different reporting criteria sections such as "Ressourcenmanagement" or "Wesentlichkeit".
 Furthermore

 the last sentence of the snippet is annotated regarding it's verifiability.
+You can find some trial data here .
 A sample snippet and its

 classification might look like this: